Lechatelia/Action_GCN/README.md

 ## Graph Convolutional Networks for Temporal Action Localization

+This repo is from [this](https://github.com/Alvin-Zeng/PGCN)

+I only add Chinese comments for the awesome codes.

+Old README

 This repo holds the codes and models for the PGCN framework presented on ICCV 2019